 Great content does not just appear, it is planned!
 Whether you’re the proud owner of an existing site and need to freshen it up or you are creating a new website, we highly recommend taking a strategic approach to your content first.
 It’s common for website projects to focus on design and for content to be left as one of the last steps before launch.
-This is changing and it’s all for the better- we have found that focusing on content strategy and planning content before even talking about design results in smoother timelines and better design.
+This is changing and it’s all for the better- we have found that focusing on content strategy and planning content before even talking about design results in smoother timelines and better design (you can find our blog on content strategy here).
 If you already have the final content ready then your designer has an advantage and will create mockups intended to display your unique content.

 Letting old or incomplete content sit for years is like getting a pet rock and expecting it to do tricks for your guests(we love the pet rock analogy at 95Visual).
 Give your website the attention it deserves by keeping pages updated as your business grows and it will serve your customers better as time goes on.
 This includes making sure contact info, relevant service pages, and the About page are accurate no matter what quarter it is.
 For those that need new website content and will be writing it themselves, we have some tips for planning it all.

 The ‘why’ is what content strategy and planning is all about.
 People are always looking for WHY they should choose one business over another.
 Being able to articulate why you are in your industry, provide the services you do, and where you want to go is the first step to creating successful content.
 A strong identity will result in a well-defined voice for content and direction for a design later on in the website process.